Adaptive, Rate-Optimal Hypothesis Testing in Nonparametric IV Models: Adaptive Inference

-Recall the definition of the RES index set $\widehat{\mathcal I}_n$ given in \eqref{def:index_set}, which relies on an upper bound $\widehat J_{\max}$ given in \eqref{def:J_max}.
-To establish our asymptotic results below, we introduce a non-random index set $\mathcal I_n$ with a deterministic upper bound $\overline J$ as follows:
+Recall that the RES index set $\widehat{\mathcal I}_{n}$, given in \eqref{def:index_set}, depends on an upper bound $\widehat J_{\max}$ given in \eqref{def:J_max}.
+To establish our asymptotic results below, we introduce a non-random index set $\mathcal I_{n}$ with a deterministic upper bound $\overline J$ as follows: